curran/notes/entries/2013_07_11_Web_Unleashed.md

    industry standard pattern for dealing with asynchronous control flow.
    The top Promises implementation is [Q](https://github.com/kriskowal/q).
- * Data Binding frameworks are all the rage today, because they take so much work out of end-to-end application development.
-These frameworks solve the fundamental problem of propagating changes through a data dependency graph.
+ * Data Binding frameworks are all the rage today, because they take so much boilerplate and repetition out of end-to-end application development.
+These frameworks solve the fundamental recurring problems of propagating changes through a data dependency graph and managing client side template rendering.
    The top data binding frameworks today are:
      * [Ember.js](http://emberjs.com/)
      * [Angular.js](http://angularjs.org/)
      * [Knockout.js](http://knockoutjs.com/)
+ * [Handlebars](http://handlebarsjs.com/) is the top client side templating library today.
+Handlebars is derived from [Mustache](http://mustache.github.io/), which provides logic-less templates.
+   Ember is built on top of Handlebars.